openharmony/resourceschedule_memmgr/README.md

 ### Reclaim Strategy/Kill Strategy<a name="section_reclaim"></a>

 As the logical end of reclaim, kill is essentially for the same purpose as reclaim, so they can use the same list of *Reclaim Priority*.
-At the same time, they should be called reasonably to ensure the function and performance of memory supply under different memory loads.
+At the same time, they should be called reasonably to ensure the function and performance of memory supply under different memory pressures.

 - *Reclaim Strategy*: is the most important in vertical memory management, and controls a variety of different memory reclaim mechanisms, which need to be coordinated to work together.
 For example, the reclaim of the *Purgeable / Speculative Memory* (under planning) is prior to other types of memory, and the trigger time of reclaim should precede the low memory killing.

-  Hotspot files can be cached in memory to improve performance under low memory load. (under planning)
+  Hotspot files can be cached in memory to improve performance under low memory pressure. (under planning)

-  Reclaim processes (kswapd, zswapd, etc.) will work under the guidance of configuration (waterline, reclaim parameters) when under medium memory load. (under planning)
+  Reclaim processes (kswapd, zswapd, etc.) will work under the guidance of configuration (waterline, reclaim parameters) when under medium memory pressure. (under planning)

   There are corresponding processing for single point special key events.
 In order to meet the requirements of large memory application, *pre-reclaim* will be started with configuration (under planning).
 The basic actions of reclaim processes should be stopped before killing to avoid invalid reclaim.

-- *Kill Strategy*: works under the heavy memory load, and is triggered by psi (pressure stall information) memory pressure event.
+- *Kill Strategy*: works under the heavy memory pressure, and is triggered by psi (pressure stall information) memory pressure event.
 Some low priority processes are selected from the list of *Reclaim Priority* and killed according to the memory waterline.

   The default corresponding relationship between the memory waterline for killing and the process reclaim priority is shown in the following table, and it can be modified by changing the XML file